aliceswood/student-directory/README.md

 5. Our code only works with the student name and cohort.
 Add more information: hobbies, country of birth, height, etc. [Commit 7599df8](https://github.com/aliceswood/student-directory/commit/7599df8e596c9e1a9a611f13741836a6761eb312)

 6. Research how the method center() of the String class works.
 Use it in your code to make the output beautifully aligned.
+[Commit 8678f91](https://github.com/aliceswood/student-directory/commit/8678f914a596a7f564890efc99aba6b08b7a8c11)

 7. In the input_students method the cohort value is hard-coded.
 How can you ask for both the name and the cohort?
 What if one of the values is empty?
 Can you supply a default value?
 The input will be given to you as a string?
 How will you convert it to a symbol?
 What if the user makes a typo?